-- → TIA designated teachers in Waxahachie ISD receive 90% of TIA funds, less applicable benefits. - → The District shall retain 10% of the TIA dollars to use as follows: - To support district oversight of the implementation of TIA and ongoing development resources of TIA. - To provide professional development to support teachers in obtaining TIA Designations. - Purchase software components to support the management of TIA
+- > TIA-designated teachers in Waxahachie ISD receive 90% of TIA funds, less applicable benefits. - > The District shall retain 10% of the TIA dollars to use as follows: - To support district oversight of the implementation of TIA and ongoing development of resources for TIA. - To provide professional development to support teachers in obtaining TIA Designations - Purchase software components to support the management of TIA